-This course is for students who audition and are selected as members of the FALL musical.
-Students will improve their skills in music theory, sight-reading, dance, and acting by preparing for the Musical Production.
-Students hoping to audition should register for the Basic Technical Theatre course.
-Students who are not selected for the musical will remain in Basic Technical Theatre to hone their skills for improved performance.
-Those who are selected will be moved to Musical Theater.
+This course is for students who audition and are selected as members in the FALL musical.
+Students will improve their skills in character development, music theory, sight-reading, and dance by preparing for this year's Musical Production.
+Some after school rehearsal is required for this co-curricular course.
+Students planning to be in the musical should register for this course ahead of the audition date.